NeoGeographyToolkit/StereoPipeline/docs/tools/texrecon.rst

    The directory where to write the textured mesh and other data.
 --skip_local_seam_leveling
-   If set, skip a postprocesing algorithm which may remove some seams but which on occasion can cause a crash.
+   If set, skip a postprocessing algorithm which may remove some seams but which on occasion can cause a crash.